 Even after the end of the armistice period, Yukinaga continued to wait for a response from the Ming representatives in regard to the peace negotiations.
 Meanwhile, during this time, in China, the commander-in-chief of the Ming army named Li Rusong (from Tieling, Liaodong) assembled an army of over 40,000 troops to march toward Pyongyang.
 In the first month of 1593, after an attack by the Ming army on Pyongyang, Yukinaga’s forces could hold-out and retreated to Hansung.
-In the fifth month of the same year, after Shimazu Tadatoki feigned illness, refused deployment, and was removed from his position, Yukinaga took him into custody and was active domestically.
+In the fifth month of the same year, after Shimazu Tadatoki (the seventh and last head of the Shimazu-Sasshū family) feigned illness, refused deployment, and was removed from his position, Yukinaga took him into custody and incarcerated him.

 The battles and developments comprising the Bunroku Campaign are detailed in the diary of Tenkei, a monk who participated in the conflict.

 After the death of Hideyoshi in the eighth month of 1598, Yukinaga returned in the twelfth month.
 Thereafter, he served along with Terazawa Hirotaka as an intermediary for Tokugawa Ieyasu.
 Despite becoming closer to Ieyasu, for the Conquest of Aizu in 1600, Ieyasu ordered him to remain behind in the Kyōto area.
 At the Battle of Sekigahara, he joined as a commander of the Western Army led by Ishida Mitsunari in opposition to Ieyasu as the leader of the Eastern Army.